-A visit to the Royal Palace is one of the most memorable things to do in Phnom Penh with kids.
+There are man Phnom Penh attractions.
+But a visit to the Royal Palace is one of the most memorable things to do in Phnom Penh with kids.
 These grounds are filled with ornately decorated buildings with spires.
 The King of Cambodia still resides here (his living quarters are off limits).
 One of the highlights is the Silver Pagoda which is home to the Emerald Buddha as well as Buddha encrusted with 9,500 diamonds.
 Be sure to dress modestly (long shorts, skirts passed knees and shoulders covered) when visiting.
 Wearing hats is considered rude here so bring an umbrella to shelter your family from the sun.
 Bring plenty of water as it gets hot!
 Keep in mind the palace is closed for a couple hours for lunch.

 Watch a Traditional Cambodian Performance such as Aspara dancing or shadow puppets with the kids.
 The shows are held Friday and Saturday evenings at 159B Street 99.
 This is one of the most enjoyable Phnom Penh attractions for kids.

 Take a cooking class with the kids.
 You will start at the market where you shop for your fresh ingredients, then learn to cook fish amok, curry chicken, spring rolls and more!After you get to enjoy your delicious meal.
 This is a great way to introduce your kids to Cambodian cuisine.

 Visit the National Museum with your family and see the beautiful Cambodian art, sculpture and statues.
 This beautiful museum also has gorgeous grounds for the kids to stroll in with flowers, sculptures and a pond.
 This is one of the top Phnom Penh attractions in our list.